Continuous Integration Delivers Advantages for Business

 The 10 Key Principles of Continuous Integration: Ranked in Order of Priority

-Each of the ten principles complement each other, but there are some that take precedence when you are facing different project factors, including size and budget.
+Each of the ten principles complements each other, but there are some that take precedence when you are facing different project factors, including size and budget.
 Here they are, explained and ranked in priority.
-THe principles are ordered from most to least beneficial for a typical project.
+The principles are ordered from most to least beneficial for a typical project.
 We will be addressing more specific project considerations for using CI in an upcoming post.

 In short, Revision Control not only makes your code base manageable when dealing with making/moving between changes, it also makes it much easy for your developers to integrate their code.
 This is the root of Continuous Integration; it is the best investment (though most version control systems are free) that you could make on behalf of your developers for your business.